Thijs5/dotnet-demo/readme.md

 /// <param name="id">Id of the blog post to update</param>
 /// <param name="updatedBlogPost">New values for the blog post</param>
 /// <returns>Returns the updated blog post.</returns>
-/// <response code="200">Blog post succesfully updated</response>
+/// <response code="200">Blog post successfully updated</response>
 /// <response code="400">Validation error</response>
 /// <response code="404">No blog posts found with the given id</response>
 public ActionResult<BlogPost> Update() {}
 ```

 ## Creating a Service Layer
 At the moment we have our business logic embedded in our controllers.
 This is an anti-pattern almost every tutorial follows.
-It's much better practice to create a seperate service layer.
+It's much better practice to create a separate service layer.

 This layer will hold all the logic of the application.
 After we build a service-layer, the only job of the API layer will be using the service layer and to map the result to responses the web understands.